Impact

 Affected Systems

-The vulnerability affects Apache Camel versions 3.18.0 through 4.14.5 and 4.15.0 through 4.18.1.
-The vendor is the Apache Software Foundation.
+The vulnerability affects Apache Camel versions from 3.18.0 up to and including 4.14.5 and from 4.15.0 up to and including 4.18.1.
+The affected vendor is the Apache Software Foundation.
 Users running any of these releases are at risk until they apply a patch.

 Risk and Exploitability

-Exploitation requires only a crafted HTTP request to a CXF‑RS or CXF‑SOAP endpoint; no authentication is needed.
-Although no CVSS score is published and the EPSS score is unavailable, the potential for remote code execution places the risk in the highest severity band.
-The vulnerability is not listed in the CISA KEV catalog, but the clear attack path and the severity of the impact warrant urgent remediation.
+Exploitation requires only a crafted HTTP request to a CXF‑RS or CXF‑SOAP endpoint and no authentication.
+The CVSS score of 9.8 and EPSS score of < 1% indicate a high severity but low exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog, but the clear attack path and the potential for remote code execution warrant urgent remediation.

 OpenCVE Enrichment